cwfparsonson/trafpy/docs/docs/tutorial.rst

     section to understand how some of the TrafPy functions work.
-However, they may find it more useful to skip to the :doc:`Visually Shaping TrafPy Distributions <tutorial_visually_shaping_distributions>` section, which describes how to use the TrafPy Jupyter Notebook as a stand-alone tool (CSVs can be generated and imported into e.g. MATLAB scripts; no Python knowledge is required).
+However, they may find it more useful to skip to the :doc:`Visually Shaping TrafPy Distributions <tutorial_visually_shaping_distributions>` section, which describes how to use the TrafPy Jupyter Notebook as a stand-alone tool (universally compatible file formats (CSV, JSON, Pickle, etc.) can be generated and imported into e.g. MATLAB scripts; no Python knowledge is required).

 .. toctree::
    :maxdepth: 1